yantosca/qfyaml/docs/source/installation.rst

 Configuring qfyaml
 ******************

-You may now call CMake, which will begin the configuration process.
+You may now call CMake to begin the configuration process.
 During configuration, CMake will first check if you have everything on your system that is required to compile the :program:`qfyaml` source code.
 If everything checks out, then Cmake